In Conversation with Lena Waithe

 Hillman Grad Productions goes above and beyond to provide a platform and fellowship for diverse voices on the rise through the Hillman Grad Mentorship Lab, which is entering its second year of programming.
 The lab offers opportunities for marginalized storytellers to connect, grow, and accelerate their careers in television and film through personalized instruction from industry professionals in the fields of television writing, screen acting, and executive development.
-While Hillman Grad Productions has already mentored roughly 600 actors, 120 writers/directors, and 30 producers, the 2021 Class will be the first group to go through the official Hillman Grad Mentorship Lab.
+While Hillman Grad Productions has already mentored roughly 600 actors, 120 writers/directors, and 30 producers, the 2021 Class was the first group to go through the official Hillman Grad Mentorship Lab.
 Hillman Grad also has an ongoing partnership with Indeed and 271 Films for the Rising Voices program, which is entering its third year.
 The initiative aims to discover, invest in, and share stories created by BIPOC filmmakers & storytellers by awarding 10 creatives up to $100K to make a short film that will premiere at the 2023 Tribeca Festival in New York.

 In 2021, Hillman Grad Productions partnered with Def Jam Recordings to announce the creation of Hillman Grad Records, a label that's committed to identifying and developing underrepresented artists and priming them for long-term success in the music industry.
 Def Jam Interim CEO Jeff Harleston and former Colombia Records and Soundcloud executives Tebs Maqubela and Albert Cooke join Waithe and Hillman Grad in discovering new voices and amplify their storytelling abilities across music, TV, and film.